nicosResearchAndDevelopment/nrd-ids-daps-dc-client-nodejs/README.md

 $ npm install request
 ```

-IMPORTANT: if you like to make those packeges global
+IMPORTANT: if you like to make those packages global

 ```
 $ npm install jsonwebtoken -g